i-dream-of-ai/ipybox/README.md

     <a href="https://pypi.org/project/ipybox/"><img alt="PyPI - Python Version" src="https://img.shields.io/pypi/pyversions/ipybox"></a>
 </p>

 `ipybox` is a lightweight and secure Python code execution sandbox based on [IPython](https://ipython.org/) and [Docker](https://www.docker.com/).
-You can run it locally on your computer or remotely in an environment of your choice - no API key required.
+You can run it locally on your computer or remotely in an environment of your choice. `ipybox` is designed for AI agents that need to execute code safely e.g. for data analytics use cases or executing code actions like in [`freeact`](https://github.com/gradion-ai/freeact/) agents.

-While optimized for AI agents that interact with their environment through code execution, such as [`freeact`](https://github.com/gradion-ai/freeact/) agents, `ipybox` also serves as a general-purpose sandbox for secure code execution.
-It is fully open-source and distributed under the Apache 2.0 license.

 <p align="center">
   <img src="docs/img/logo.png" alt="logo">